iainsaun/DredgeBigSpender/README.md

 ## Planned Features
 - Higher starting debt.
+- Money is attainable in more ways and is used more often.
 - Upgrades feel more expensive.
-- Net enabled from the start (otherwise starting debt prevents you getting Nets).
+- ~Net enabled from the start (otherwise starting debt prevents you getting Nets).~
 - Regular fish will be worth much less, although there will be a small bump for trophies.
 - Aberrations will be worth much more than regular fish for balance, and again with a bump for trophies.
 - Purchaseable upgrades to improve aberration and trophy chances.
 - Fuel?
 Food?
 Mooring fee for towns?
 - Panic increases aberrations chance by a lot, risk/reward in fishing.
-- 'Wait' option while at sea, prevents attacks but freezes panic at current level, time will still pass so fish freshness will reduce.
+- ~'Wait' option while at sea, prevents attacks but freezes panic at current level, time will still pass so fish freshness will reduce.~
-- Buoys slowly reduce panic?
+- ~Buoys slowly reduce panic?~
+- Some feature ideas out-of-scope for this mod.

-- QOL adjustments such as faster docking.
+- Some QOL adjustments such as faster docking, more fish per spot, fishing doesn't increase time as fast.

 ## Complete
 - Fish sell cost reduced.